MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_12_lab_ak.md

 ---
 lab:
-    title: 'Lab: Monitoring services that are deployed to Azure'
+    title: 'Lab 12: Enhancing a web application by using the Azure Content Delivery Network'
-    az204Module: 'Module 12: Monitor and optimize Azure solutions'
+    az204Module: 'Module 12: Integrate caching and content delivery within solutions'
-    az020Module: 'Module 11: Monitor and optimize Azure solutions'
     type: 'Answer Key'
 ---

-# Lab: Monitoring services that are deployed to Azure
+# Lab: Enhancing a web application by using the Azure Content Delivery Network
 # Student lab answer key

 ## Microsoft Azure user interface

 Given the dynamic nature of Microsoft cloud tools, you might experience Azure UI changes after the development of this training content.
-These changes might cause the lab instructions and steps to not match up.
+These changes might cause the lab instructions and lab steps to not match up.

-Microsoft updates this training course when the community brings needed changes to our attention.
-However, because cloud updates occur frequently, you might encounter UI changes before this training content updates. **If this occurs, adapt to the changes, and then work through them in the labs as needed.**
+Microsoft updates this training course when the community brings needed changes to our attention; however, because cloud updates occur frequently, you might encounter UI changes before this training content updates. **If this occurs, adapt to the changes, and then work through them in the labs as needed.**

 ## Instructions